tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-I was happy with components of the ESP8266 and the SSD1306 screen, but I was very keen to have some sort of novetly feel to it (and I didn't have buttons) so I researched a ton and found a way to do touch input over pencil.
+I was happy with components of the ESP8266 and the SSD1306 screen, but I was very keen to have some sort of novelty feel to it (and I didn't have buttons) so I researched a ton and found a way to do touch input over pencil.